-Pantaloons were ankle or knee-length drawers that covered the legs from waist to ankle or below the knee and were enhanced with frills or pleats.
+Pantaloons were ankle or knee-length drawers that covered the legs from waist to ankle and sometimes below the knee and were enhanced with frills or pleats.
 By the late 19th century, they were made to look pretty by adding waistbands, ribbon tapes, and lace.

 It’s interesting to know that in the 19th-century women's underwear was usually open between the legs, but by the 1900’s closed ones replaced them.

 |Image source on Flickr by zalikopanjikidze|

 Long and ankle length pantaloons soon transited to shorter styles going down no further than mid-thigh and finally to short knickers.
 By the 1900’s, other finer pieces of underwear emerged and as they became more feminine and stylish, the name underwear soon changed to lingerie.
 They included first rayon then nylon stockings, the modern bra, briefs, wonder bras, and the thong (invented in the 1970s).
 Though many variations have evolved, thongs continue to be highly popular until this day.

 Vintage Inspired Lingerie for Plus Size Brides